boldare-lech/web-benchmark/README.md

 # web-benchmark
-Not everything from 'RECRUITMENT TASK' is DONE due priorities.
+Not everything from 'RECRUITMENT TASK' is DONE due priorities, so some "TODO's" are left.
 There was a lot of work in commercial projects.
 But it should be enough to show abilities.

 ##About
 Simple project for website benchmarking.